-In creating fresh, ontologies, structured data in other words, from observable data we should:
+In creating fresh, ontologies, structured data in other words, from observable data we should do four distinct things:

 - Establish a state representation (i.e. functional mental model) of the world through interaction with the environment.

-- Experiences (and observations) are grouped according to perceived causes.
+- Group experiences (and observations) according to perceived causes.

-- Generalizations are then made based on observable effects in order to begin to know what we cannot see (i.e. latent causes).
+- Make generalizations based on observable effects in order to begin to know what we cannot see (i.e. latent causes).
 As an aside to this, Democritus, with his knowledge of mathematics, used exactly this cognitive and neural approach to posit the existence of atoms over 2,200 years ago.

-- Latent causes are clustered according to their inferred similarity and determined by the brain using a Bayesian probabilistic calculation not dissimilar to that employed by machine learning algorithms that determine the likelihood of a particular event based on prior knowledge of conditions that lead to it.
+- Cluster latent causes according to their inferred similarity and determined by the brain using a Bayesian probabilistic calculation not dissimilar to that employed by machine learning algorithms that determine the likelihood of a particular event based on prior knowledge of conditions that lead to it.